gitSatchP/Common_Word_Finder/README.md

 ## Introduction:
 Common_Word_Finder is a command line Java application to find the 𝑛 most common words in a document.
-Written from scratch by me as a final project for my data structures class, it uses three of the data structures we developed for previous programming assignments to create a program that finds the 𝑛 most common words in a document.
+Written from scratch by me as a final project for my data structures class, it implements three of the data structures we developed for previous programming assignments.
 BSTMap, AVLTreeMap, and MyHashMap implement the MyMap interface (respectively, these class names refer to Binary Search Tree, AVL Tree, and Hash Map data structures).
 Using polymorphism, I create any one of these data structures and refer to it from a MyMap reference.
 Though all